 Scout FDC is PakEnergy’s field data capture app.
 It ships as part of the broader Pak stack (PakAccounting, PakEnergy Allocate, Pak Land) and it is the production-capture tool most Pak-ecosystem operators end up using.
+Both Scout FDC and GreaseBook sit upstream of the allocation software landscape, feeding the same downstream decks.
 If you are currently running Scout FDC, considering it, or looking for an alternative, this page is a straight comparison.
 No hedging, no marketing-speak, and yes we build a competing product.

 Scout FDC in One Paragraph